jepetersohn/ghs-jquery-ajax-challenge/README.md

 ### Release 4: Use the response and DOM Traversal to update the page
 Now that we have the AJAX structure working and we can retrieve HTML and JSON data - we can write code to update the DOM based on the response.
 Use your skills from the DOM traversal challenge to update the web page.

-### Release 5: Use failure and always when handling response
+### Release 5: Use fail and always when handling response
 We have use the `done` function successfully which assumes nothing will ever go wrong.
 What if something does go wrong though? jQuery has a `fail` and `always` function available, in addition to `done`.

 Read the [jQuery documentation](http://api.jquery.com/jquery.ajax/) on these two functions, and write code to handle these cases. (*hint: search for `.fail` on that page*)